UK and International Removals & Storage since 1884

 Sign up for expat, social groups and playgroups for your children to help you get adjusted.
 If your company is moving you, find out if they offer courses, groups or other assistance with settling into your new country.
 If your children are in school, sign up for parent groups like the Parent Teacher Association (PTA), and if your children are interested in scouting or sports, offer to be a volunteer.
 Housing developments will sometimes have neighbourhood groups or housing associations, where you can meet your neighbours, socialise and help with community events.

 Britannia Bradshaw can help your removal to America go smoothly.
-Contact us for a free, no obligation quote or call 0161 877 5555 (Manchester), 0121 504 0966 (Birmingham) and speak with an international removals specialist.
+Contact us for a free, no obligation quote or call 0161 877 5555 (Manchester), 0121 504 0966 (Birmingham) and speak with one of our international removals specialists.